Editorial photograph of a procurement team and CFO reviewing an SAP RISE proposal across the boardroom table

 • Sign in the last seven days.
 The deepest discount tier opens in the final week of December.

-Twelve tactics that move the SAP price
+Which twelve tactics actually move the SAP price?

 These twelve tactics consistently appear in successful SAP negotiations.
 They are tactical, not strategic.
 Each carries a documented track record on Vendor Shield engagements.